 If you’re looking for ways to improve the stability and positivity of your mind, look no further than the Headspace app.
 This meditation-based application will help you meditate for ten-minute sessions that are ideal for when you’re sat on a train or bus.
 You can also download your meditation practices and try them out offline – ideal if you’re on a subway train with no mobile signal.

 Moreover, it will help you to calibrate your mind from being consumed by frustration/anxiety created by crowded places or long routes.
 It has been proven that meditation certainly helps to be more active and productive.
 Overall, we highly recommend this application those who usually don’t ge enough time.
-While such apps are very useful for those who commute on a daily basis, there many apps and online websites that allow users to chat with strangers.
+While such apps are very useful for those who commute on a daily basis, there many apps and online websites that allow users to chat and Random video call with strangers.
 That one can use to talk someone they don’t know while they commute and probably make good friends.

 Some people find it almost impossible to read books and newspapers on their daily commute, simply because it makes them travel sick.
 Fortunately, the guys at Audible have found a clever way around that problem by offering an audiobook service backed by Amazon.